 Dashi (basic sea stock)

-12 square inches kombu
+12 square inches kombu2 cups cold water

 1/4 cup loosely packed dried shaved bonito flakes (katsuo-bushi)